 - An email address to receive notifications about the status of the applicant’s ETIAS.

-Once all of these requirements are met, travelers can proceed with their ETIAS application.
+Once all of these requirements are met, travellers can proceed with their ETIAS permit application.

-The ETIAS Application for Albanian Citizens is simple and takes less than 15 minutes.
-The application will ask travelers for a few personal details, including their…
+The ETIAS application for Albanian citizens is simple and takes less than 15 minutes.
+The application will ask visitors for a few personal details, including:

 - Full name